Levelling-Up/project-audio-tour/background/collaboration.md

 9. you will create a new branch with *feature-name-yourInitials* to start something new, and follow the same process as described above

 **Important:** if you do not delete the branch, make sure you don't confuse it with a new branch you create.
 You can make sure by using **git branch** to get a list of all your branches, and check on which branch the * is.
 Use **git checkout *branch-name*** to move to the correct branch.

+Useful [article](https://faun.pub/collaborating-on-github-22fd5886fce) on branching *(Note: in the article, forking is used - we will not fork the repo but clone it directly)*

+Useful [article](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/) on commit messages

+Useful [article](https://devconnected.com/how-to-push-git-branch-to-remote/) on pushing to remote

+Useful [article](https://www.geeksforgeeks.org/merge-conflicts-and-how-to-handle-them/) about merge conflicts